flokk.

 La Buena Vida Restaurant Akumal

 Directly on the beachfront at Akumal Bay, La Buena Vida serves fresh seafood, great guacamole, and classic Mexican plates with your feet practically in the sand.
-The palapa rooftop deck gives kids som
+The palapa rooftop deck gives kids something to climb while adults finish their meal, making it an easy post-snorkel lunch stop.

 food_and_drink